-The city retains ownership of your tax-deferred savings until you are eligible to receive benefits (see the section Withdrawing Your Money for more information).
+The City retains ownership of your tax-deferred savings until you are eligible to receive benefits.
 Federal legislation requires 457 assets to be held in trust for the exclusive benefit of plan participants and/ or beneficiaries.
 This protects your savings from any outside creditors of the employer.